Fadilla Akbar

-Muhamad Fadilla Akbar (born 8 September 2001) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 1 club RANS Nusantara.
+Muhamad Fadilla Akbar (born 8 September 2001) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 2 club Persiraja Banda Aceh.

 Club career

 RANS Cilegon

 In 2021, Fadilla signed a contract with Indonesian Liga 2 club RANS Cilegon.
 He made his league debut on 28 September 2021 in a match against Dewa United at the Gelora Bung Karno Madya Stadium, Jakarta.

 Madura United (loan)

 On 7 January 2022, Fadilla signed a contract with Liga 1 club Madura United on loan from RANS Cilegon.
 He made his league debut in a 1–0 loss against PSM Makassar on 8 January 2022 as a substitute for Asep Berlian in the 63rd minute at the Kompyang Sujana Stadium, Denpasar.

+International career

+In April 2023, Fadilla was called up to the Indonesia U22 for the training centre in preparation for 2023 SEA Games.
+Fadilla made his international debut on 16 April 2023 in a friendly match against Lebanon U22 at Gelora Bung Karno Stadium, Jakarta.